benf549/Code-Notes/Genomic Data Science/TA Office Hours.md

 `tmux` command can be used to create persistent terminal sessions that persist even if you get disconnected from the server.

+To create a new tmux session, use `tmux new -s session_name`

+Then you are in the tmux session.
+To exit the session, use `ctrl-b d` to disconnect.

+To rejoin the tmux session use `tmux a -t myname`